Skip to main content

 Best Practices

-If using keypair authentication, you may want to consider rotating your public key to ensure compliance with security and governance best practices.
-If rotating your key, you will need to following the described steps below again.
+If using keypair authentication, consider rotating your public key regularly to ensure compliance with security and governance best practices.
+If you rotate your key, you will need to follow the steps below again.

 Generate a private key

-Please refer to the Snowflake documentation on how to configure a unencrypted private key to use in Rill.
+Please refer to the Snowflake documentation on how to configure an unencrypted private key to use in Rill.

 Generate a Base64 URL-safe encoded version of your private key

-Following similar steps, we will first need to generate a Base64 URL-safe encoded version of your private key:
+Following similar steps, you will first need to generate a Base64 URL-safe encoded version of your private key:

 cat rsa_key.p8 | base64 | tr '+/' '-_' | tr -d '\n'